RayRama/RayRama/README.md

 # 💫 About Me:
 Hi, My name is Ray Ramadita.
-You can call me Ray or Rama. <br>I'm Full-Stack Developer and Mobile Developer that focused on <br>ReactJs, NextJs, Laravel, HTML, CSS , and React Native.
+You can call me Ray or Rama.
+I'm Full-Stack Developer and Mobile Developer that focused on ReactJs, NextJs, Laravel, HTML, CSS , and React Native.
 Recently I'm focusing on improving my programming skills by taking various online courses.
+Nice to meet you!

 ## 🌐 Socials: